Bridge to the Ph.D. Program

 The Program is designed to increase the participation of students from underrepresented groups in Ph.D. programs in STEM fields, including Economics.
 It is an intensive research, academic, and mentoring experience for post-baccalaureates seeking to strengthen their graduate school applications and to prepare for the transition into Ph.D. programs.
 In the 10 years the program has operated, its alumni have gone on to Ph.D. programs at Columbia University, but also to Albert Einstein College of Medicine, Cornell University, Northwestern University, the University of California-Davis, the University of Chicago, and Weill Cornell Medical College.

 Bridge participants are hired as full-time Columbia University research assistants (RAs) for up to two years and conduct research under the mentorship of faculty members, post-doctoral researchers, and graduate students.
-Potential research areas within the department include behavioral economics, development, education and health political economy.
+Potential research areas within the department include behavioral economics, development, education and health, and political economy.
 An overview of the department’s research can be found on the Program for Economic Research website.
 The faculty webpage is also searchable by research area.

 Additionally, Bridge participants typically enroll in one to two courses per semester at Columbia that are related to their future field of study.
 For economics scholars this might include mathematics courses, undergraduate electives in economics, or Master’s or PhD level introductory courses.
 The Program also provides monthly one-on-one progress meetings with the Program’s Director (Dr. Kwame Osei-Sarfo), and organizes a number of professional development workshops, provides access to GRE test preparation, and partners with Columbia’s Fu Foundation School of Engineering and Applied Science to ensure success while at Columbia and to facilitate application to Ph.D. programs.